chinshr/wakanda-cloud-deployment-guide/deployment-guide.md

 You can install your Software on this storage and reuse the storage from each VM you install.

-## Optional IIS Install and Configuration
+## Optional Windows IIS Install and Configuration

+Note: This section needs more work.

 Install IIS on your VM by adding a new role in the Server Manager.